Pacific Spiny Oyster Shell, Spondylus crassisquama

 Pacific Spiny Oyster Shell, Spondylus crassisquama.
 Shell provided by the commercial fishermen of the greater Los Cabos area, March 2014.
 Size: 8.3 cm (3.3 inches) x 8.3 cm (3.3 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Pacific Spiny Oysters are found on vertical surfaces at depths between 10 m (35 feet) and 91 m (300 feet).
-They range from Scammon’s Lagoon, Baja California south to Ecuador and are found in the Sea of Cortez from Bahia Willard, Baja California south to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Pacific Spiny Oysters are generally found attached to hard vertical surfaces, though in some locations they live unattached, on pebbles, sand, or mud.
+They live at depths between 10 m (35 feet) and 91 m (300 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Cedros Island, Baja California south to Guatemala.
+They are found in the Sea of Cortez, south from Bahía Willard, Baja California.

-Synonyms include Spondylus basilicus, Spondylus crassiformatus, Spondylus dubius, Spondylus pictorum and Spondylus princeps.
+Synonyms: Spondylus basilicus, Spondylus dubius, Spondylus pictorum and Spondylus princeps.